aichemydev/quikly_docs/docs/Pm_assist/miniext.md

 ## What's Next?

  **Congrats!** You are all set.
-You are ready to discover PM Assist.
+You are ready to discover PM Designer.